msalehisedeh/wizard-storage/README.md

 storage.session.getAllKeys()
 storage.cookies.getAllKeys()

-// clears the entire storage.
+// clears the entire local storage.
 Be careful with this
 // as other keys you are not aware of may be
 // created by other applications in local storage. storage.local.clear()